awsdocs/amazon-sqs-developer-guide/doc_source/sqs-configure-sse-existing-queue.md

 ## AWS SDK for Java<a name="sqs-configure-sse-existing-queue-java"></a>

+ The following example uses the AWS Java SDK\.
+To install and set up the SDK, see [Set up the AWS SDK for Java](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/setup-install.html) in the *AWS SDK for Java Developer Guide*\.

-Before you begin working with the example code, specify your AWS credentials\.
+Before you run the example code, configure your AWS credentials\.
 For more information, see [Set up AWS Credentials and Region for Development](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/setup-credentials.html) in the *AWS SDK for Java Developer Guide*\.

-Before you can use SSE, you must configure AWS KMS key policies to allow encryption of queues and encryption and decryption of messages\.
-For more information, see [Configuring AWS KMS Permissions](sqs-key-management.md#sqs-what-permissions-for-sse)
+You must ensure that the AWS KMS key policies allow encryption of queues and encryption and decryption of messages\.
+For more information, see [Configuring AWS KMS permissions](sqs-key-management.md#sqs-what-permissions-for-sse)

+**To configure a queue with SSE**

 1. Obtain the customer master key \(CMK\) ID\.
-For more information, see [Key Terms](sqs-server-side-encryption.md#sqs-sse-key-terms)\.
+For more information, see [Key terms](sqs-server-side-encryption.md#sqs-sse-key-terms)\.
 **Note**
 Keep the following in mind:
 If you don't specify a custom CMK, Amazon SQS uses the AWS managed CMK for Amazon SQS\.
 For instructions on creating custom CMKs, see [Creating Keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the *AWS Key Management Service Developer Guide*\.